nosir/obelisk.js/README.md

 Obelisk.js is a JavaScript library for building isometric pixel objects.

-With the simple and flexible API provided by it, you can easily add isometric pixel element like brick, cube, pyramid, slope onto HTML5 canvas.
-Obelisk.js strictly follows the pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.
+With the simple and flexible API provided, you can easily add isometric pixel elements like brick, cube, pyramid and slope in HTML5 canvas.
+Obelisk.js strictly follows pixel neat pattern: lines with 1:2 pixel dot arrangement, leading to an angle of 22.6 degrees.

-Also you should know obelisk.js is not for vector isometric graphics drawing.
-In fact it is not using any canvas graphic drawing API, instead, it manipulates all the things in pixel level to obtain precise pixel arrangement.
+Also you should know obelisk.js is not for vector isometric graphics drawing and rendering.
+Internally it does not use any canvas graphic drawing API, instead, it manipulates all the rendering in pixel level to obtain precise pixel arrangement.
 Just try it out to pixelate something.
 Have fun.

 <img width="112" height="109" src="http://nosir.github.io/obelisk.js/images/logo.png"/>

+## 1.2.0 Release
+The newest version is written by CommonJS style, which means you can easily use it in browserify project.
+[See details here](#Development)

 ## Showcase

 Origin:
+- Input Text Rendering: http://codepen.io/nosir/details/IxBJn
 - GIF Animation Rendering: http://codepen.io/nosir/details/mdiHe (Safari only)
-- Input Text Rendering: http://codepen.io/nosir/details/IxBJn
 - Pixel Isometirc Flappy Bird: http://codepen.io/nosir/details/rzaLA
 - Cube Generator: http://codepen.io/nosir/details/ganrh